 A mention in Jim Endersby's Orchid: A Cultural History (Chicago and London: University of Chicago Press, Kew Publishing, 2016, see especially p.118) pointed us to some important details.
 Sir Joseph Hooker, then director of the Royal Horticultural Society and at the centre of all things Botanical in the British Empire, published an account of "Dendrobium Phalænopsis" in Curtis's Botanical Magazine, ser.
 3, vol. 41, Tab.
 6817, illustrated by a specimen of the identical, original "Schröderianum" collected by Mr. Henry Ogg Forbes during his "adventurous expedition" to "Timor-laut" in 1882 — in other words, the authentic and allegedly extremely rare plant that Micholitz had risked his life to find again in 1891.
 Sir Joseph first explained the differences between Den. phalaenopsis and Den. bigibbum (the latter he found "quite distinct in its much smaller size, fewer much broader more uniformly deep rose-coloured flowers, shorter crested lip, simple saccate spur and longer column"), as well as a brief discussion of the similar species that had been described, Den. superbiens, goldei, and sumneri.
 From this account in 1885, we can see that Hooker knew perfectly well where Forbes had obtained this plant, which the rest of the orchid world had found so mysterious, apparently as a result of errors in the popular press.
 And what did Hooker think of Forbes' specimen?
 "The specimen here figured is one of the few botanical prizes secured to England by Mr. Forbes during his adventurous expedition to Timor-laut (see Journ.
 Geograph.
 Soc. vol. vi. p.
 113).
 It is probably the handsome species alluded to in the Report of the Botany of his expedition at p.
 371 of the Journal of the Linnean Society, vol. xxi., as found on trees in Lavat.
 This gives the species a wide range in distribution, and I can detect no difference between the Australian and Timor-laut plants, except that Mr. Fitzgerald implies that the flowers [Hooker is referring here to the type specimens from Cooktown, Queensland] are erect in his plant, whereas they are decidedly pendulous in ours..."
 Then Hooker describes the details of the plant in the Kew collection, evidently the one from "Timor-laut".
 For Sir Joseph, this was the best and possibly only speciment of Den. phalaenopsis at hand, and he clearly regarded it as representative and indistinguishable from the specimen described by Fitzgerald, and distinct from bigibbum.
 Schroederianum wasn't such a special orchid after all, even if Micholitz's breathless adventures and the plant growing out of a human skull would make it a hot commodity in 1891.
 Also to be noted, Hooker did not support or even mention the idea that schroederianum deserved the rank of subspecies or any other special designation.
 We're not at all sure that everyone understands that this figure is of the original schroederianum, and thus possibly the key to sorting out the later confusion of names!
 The "Internet Orchid Species Photo Encyclopedia" has missed this entirely.
 OrchidWiz has found the color plate, but failed to realize that it is the original schroederianum.

 The latest chapter seems to clarify both the natural history and the taxonomy.
 There is at last a review of the situation based on analysis of measurements from wild-collected plants (Peter B. Adams, 2015.
 Dendrobium bigibbum (sect.
 Phalaenanthe) in Australia: Analysis of diagnostic characters, review of taxa and a new classification, Kew Bulletin, 16:1-17).
 For the Australian plants, Adams found no support for maintaining separate species, because the minor differences that exist overlap and intergrade.
 Instead, most of the Australian plants can be assigned to three varieties: Dendrobium bigibbum var. bigibbum for the plants at the top of Cape York, var. superbum for the traditional "Cooktown orchid" (the one that was formerly Den. phalaenopsis), and var. compactum for a small population at the southern end of this species' range.
 The remaining minority of Australian plants appear to be intergrades among these "varieties".
-The Indonesian plants are assigned currently to var. schroederianum, although we have not yet obtained a copy of the study (Peter B. Adams and Sheryl D. Lawson, 2016.
-Classification, variation and biogeography in the Dendrobium bigibbum Lindl. (section Phalaenanthe) complex, Malesian Orchid Journal, 17 — and once again, it is the cover of the journal volume, easily found on the internet, that provides the best illustration of the variety schroederianum!), which should reveal to what extent there are measurable and consistent differences between this variety and superbum, or whether the distinction is still based mainly on geographical separation.
+The Indonesian plants are assigned currently to var. schroederianum (Peter B. Adams and Sheryl D. Lawson, 2016.
+Classification, variation and biogeography in the Dendrobium bigibbum Lindl. (section Phalaenanthe) complex, Malesian Orchid Journal, 17:7-32 — and once again, it is the cover of the journal volume, easily found on the internet, that provides the most accessible illustration of the variety schroederianum, although the article itself has dozens of photographs of wild-collected specimens, along with extensive morphometric and genetic data!) — which establishes the extent of measurable and consistent differences between this variety and superbum.
 This conclusion, assigning all of these "varieties" to a single species name, in any case, would seem to bring with it a much-needed stability, although at this writing, the RHS orchid registration system seems still to recognize a separate Den. phalaenopsis, possibly as a temporary expedient while the fate of the grex names involving the suppressed species is worked out.

 For those who are flumoxed by the name bigibbum, it means "having two humps", and you can pronounce it like "Bye, Gibb-um", with a hard G. However, the idea that Latin is the world-wide, standardized language of taxonomy is somewhat deceptive, as anyone who has attended an international conference where taxonomists are present can attest: Everyone pronounces Latin names according to their own notions, and especially, the way they learned them from their professors.
 The spellings are the same internationally, but the pronunciation is not.